 e/acc (Effective Accelerationism) - This Twitter aesthetic wants to accelerate AI development as fast as possible, but it’s vibes masquerading as philosophy.
 Lazy intellectual cover to "move fast and break things" without engaging with anything of substance.

-Eliezer Yudkowsky 𝕏 - He was foundational to AI safety thinking, but his predictions are frequently disproven and he is not an expert in the architecture of models in the leading labs.
-His "we're all going to die" framing creates paralysis, not action in the policy world.
+Eliezer Yudkowsky 𝕏 - He was foundational to AI safety thinking and deserves recognition for that, but in the pre-AI years he built a theoretical model of how AI might progress or go wrong and has not been able to update it in the decade that we've had real-world AI technology.
+His "we're all going to die" framing creates paralysis, not action in the policy world.see footnote

-Emily Bender / Timnit Gebru / Alex Hanna (DAIR Institute) - This group got some fame a few years ago claiming LLMs are just statistical pattern matching and overhyped.
-They have been consistently wrong on the technology while introducing toxicity and identity politics into many conversations they engage in.
-They do a disservice to the causes they advocate.
+Emily Bender / Timnit Gebru / Alex Hanna (DAIR Institute) - This group gained fame a few years ago claiming LLMs are just statistical pattern matching ("stochastic parrots") and overhyped.
+They have been consistently wrong on the technology (which they refuse to use) while introducing toxicity and identity politics into many conversations they engage in.
+They hold the incoherent positions that AI is simultaneously a) useless (big tech marketing) and b) causes widespread harm.
+They are partisan interlocutors trying to make everything into culture war, and they do a disservice to actual efforts to reduce bias and discrimination in AI.see footnote

 Ed Zitron - This guy is just doing inflammatory dunking optimized for engagement.